haskell-nix/hnix/README.md

 ## Contributing

+There is a Wiki article: [Design of the HNix code base](https://github.com/haskell-nix/hnix/wiki/Design-of-the-HNix-code-base).

 Haskell Language Server & Cabal development.
 Or development in the Nix shell environment.

 1. If something in the [quests](https://github.com/haskell-nix/hnix/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+no%3Aassignee) looks interesting, look through the thread and leave a comment taking it, to let others know you're working on it.